mxjp/rvx/docs/reference/signals.md

 ```

 ## Equality
-By default, setting a signal's `value` property only notifies it's dependants if the value is not the same.
+By default, setting a signal's `value` property only notifies it's observers if the value is not the same.
 ```jsx
 const count = sig(42);
 // This does nothing since the value is already 42: